-I think it’s important to note that youngest patient in the study was just 37 years old.
+It’s important to note that youngest patient in the study was just 37 years old.
 Patient #4 diagnosed at the age of 23.
 She was taking 400mgs of Pentosan a day.
 She began showing visual symptoms (difficulty with near vision and difficulty reading) at the age of 30, just six years after she was diagnosed.
 She took Elmiron® for a total of 168 months.
 She had the most severe damage in the study with deep scotomas of both eyes.

 The authors suggest that the retinal cells may be accumulating PPS or a toxic metabolite over time.
 They express concern that “the region of affected tissue may expand over time…” Remarkably, they point to the results of a very early Elmiron study of 2499 patients who received the drug for up to four years in which vision related adverse events were reported including: optic neuritis, amblyopia and retinal hemorrhage.
-(I had never seen that study nor have I seen any discussion of eye complications in Elmiron® research.)

 While they say that it is to soon to conclude a definite relationship between PPS and maculopathy, they note that it is a unique presentation that does not resemble any other hereditary or acquired maculopathy.
 Could vision problems be a previously unrecognized effect of IC?
 There is no research which has demonstrated any long term connection between IC and eye health.
 The authors, experts in the study of rare eye diseases, said that they cannot hypothesize a pathophysiological mechanism between the IC, the bladder and/or eye health.
 They also state that its unusual to speculate on a drugs toxicity 21 years after FDA approval and wonder if “perhaps chronic exposure is a requirement for development of maculopathy and we are now beginning to see patients who have met the exposure threshold to manifest a toxic maculopathy.”